A Score that Really Matters: The Credit Score

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scoring.
-Your score reflects both the good and the bad in your credit report.
-Late payments will lower your score, but consistently making future payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score reflects both the good and the bad in your credit history.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your report to build an accurate score.
-Should you not meet the minimum criteria for getting a credit score, you may need to establish your credit history before you apply for a mortgage.
+To get a credit score, you must have an active credit account with at least six months of payment history.
+This payment history ensures that there is enough information in your report to build a score.
+Should you not meet the minimum criteria for getting a score, you may need to establish your credit history prior to applying for a mortgage.